Photo of kitten peeking its head up so you can see its ears and eyes

 4. Repel mice naturally

-Break out your peppermint or clove essential oil, and soak a cotton pad with it.
-Put the cotton ball where mice like to hang out — your cupboards, drawers, and entry points — to repel them naturally.
+Break out your peppermint or clove essential oils, and soak several cotton pads.
+Place them where mice like to hang out — your cupboards, drawers, and entry points — to repel them naturally.

 Shop natural rodent repellent

-You can also get a ready-made natural rodent repellent product, like Earthkind’s StayAway Rodent, which is a fan favorite of Grove members ... but be sure to use it exactly as directed.
+You can also get a ready-made natural rodent repellent product, like Earthkind’s StayAway Rodent, which is a fan favorite of Grove members.
+Just but be sure to use it exactly as directed.

 GROVE TIP